younesdahdouh/omarchy-super-apps/README.md

 launch behavior, and menu theming as the built-in Apps menu — just bound to a single key.

-## Uninstalling an app from the grid

-Select an app and press **Delete**.
-You'll get a confirmation prompt — "Do you want to uninstall X?" — before anything happens; Escape or clicking Cancel backs out with no changes.

-This is a real uninstall, not just hiding the icon: confirming runs `omarchy-remove-launcher-entry`, the same sudo-gated helper the built-in Omarchy menu's own Apps submenu uses when you delete an app from there, so it may prompt for your password.
-It's exactly the native menu's own delete flow, just reachable from this grid too.

 <p align="center">
 <img width="727" height="604" alt="screenshot-2026-08-28_22-28-51" src="https://github.com/user-attachments/assets/b0934931-3c15-425c-96b4-a0f0cd69998b" />